nickgnd/dotfiles/README.md

 ## General

 I use [zsh](http://www.zsh.org/) as a shell, [iTerm2](http://iterm2.com/) as a terminal replacement and the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework to manage my settings there.
-On text-editors, I switch between Github's Atom and Vim (using [vim-plug](https://github.com/junegunn/vim-plug) for managing my Vim plugins).
-For colors, I like Ethan Schoonover's awesome [solarized](http://ethanschoonover.com/solarized) scheme and use it in iTerm, Vim and Atom.

-Fontwise, I use Apple's [Monaco](https://github.com/cstrap/monaco-font) font in size `15pt` in both, Atom and Vim.
+Fontwise, I use Apple's [Monaco](https://github.com/cstrap/monaco-font) font in size `15pt` in both, my editors and my shell.

-For managing ruby versions, I use [postmodern's](https://github.com/postmodern) [ruby-install](https://github.com/postmodern/ruby-install) with [chruby](https://github.com/postmodern/chruby).
+For managing ruby versions, I just switched to using [rbenv](https://github.com/rbenv/rbenv).

 ## Directory